 So I haven’t turned on my TV since last winter.

-(I can’t even see my tv because there’s boxes of books and piles of things we’ve found on dog walks in front of it that I’ll run to the Salvation Army.
-Stuff I’m aiming to clear so I can watch the 2nd half of Love Actually this year.)
+I can’t even see our tv!
+There are boxes of books and piles of things we’ve found on dog walks in front of it that I’ll run to the Salvation Army as soon as Toronto’s lock-down is over.
+But all this stuff I’m aiming to clear is so we can watch the 2nd half of Love Actually this year.

 Or David Attenboroughs Life of Birds (I keep hearing it’s amazing).

 Or maybe I’ll just watch The Golden Girls… on mute.

 But one day we’ll get Netflix (Phase II of cleaning the front room) and I’ll watch The Crown.

 (The Sun quoting Royal experts who slammed The Crown)